mvoloskov/gasgasgas/README.md

 Keeps your dependencies updated and gives it a bleeding-edge touch.

+Gasgasgas updates all of your dependencies to their latest versions.

 ## Why?

 Have you ever experience being stuck to outdated versions of your dependencies?